 Because of the wide audience of this type of marketing, it’s well suited to general awareness messages.
-Getting your name and brand out there, letting people know about a specific event like a sale, or – for an established brand – introducing a new product, are all good ways to use high quantity marketing.
+It can be particularly useful for getting your name and brand out there, and – if you’re an established brand – letting people know about a specific event like a sale, or introducing a new product.

-Note, though, the golden result of having content that is engaging enough to take off through a high quantity network is where you really clean up – great results for bargain prices!
+Note, though, the golden result of having content that is engaging enough to take off through a high quantity platform is where you can really reap the benefits – great results for bargain prices!

 Deliver low impression : conversion ratio

 High quantity strategies will generally deliver a lower impression to conversion ratio.
-That is, of the number of people your message is shown or sent to, a small percentage of them will actually take action, for example clicking on a link.
-For some networks, a click-through rate of 2 – 3% is considered average.
+That is, of the number of people your message is shown or sent to, only a small percentage of them will actually end up as sales.

-Any leads you get through this type of strategy are also likely to be of lower quality.
-This can mean more work for your sales staff, following up with prospects that aren’t very serious.
+Those who do take action are also likely to be less qualified – that is, any leads will be of lower quality.
+In addition to making them less likely to turn into sales, this can mean more work for your sales staff, following up with prospects that aren’t very serious.
 Some indication of this cost to your business should be taken into account when costing high quantity strategies.